 Common names: ngaio tree; false sandalwood; mousehole tree

-Myoporum laetum (myoporum) is an evergreen shrub or small tree (family Myoporaceae) found along the coast of California and in the San Francisco Bay region.
+Myoporum laetum (ngaio tree) is an evergreen shrub or small tree (family Myoporaceae) found along the coast of California and in the San Francisco Bay region.
 It favors coastal areas, woodlands and riparian areas.
 This landscape ornamental has white flowers with purple dots and reddish-purple fruits.
-Myoporum has escaped cultivation in many areas, and is commonly found near urban areas.
-Myoporum may crowd out native plants, growing to form dense stands.
-Myoporum foliage contains toxic chemical compounds that can cause fatal liver damage in livestock, so grazing is not a control option.
-Mature plants are commonly treated by cutting at ground level and painting the stump with an herbicide.Cal-IPC Rating: Moderate
+Ngaio tree has escaped cultivation in many areas, and is commonly found near urban areas.
+It may crowd out native plants, growing to form dense stands.
+It is susceptible to damage from the introduced myoporum thrips (Klambothrips myopori; Thysanoptera: Phlaeothripidae), which is believed to have slowed its spread.
+A recently introduced thrips-resistant cultivar (Clean n Green) has also been evaluated as potentially invasive.
+Ngaio tree foliage contains toxic chemical compounds that can cause fatal liver damage in livestock, so grazing is not a control option.
+Mature plants are commonly treated by cutting at ground level and painting the stump with an herbicide.Cal-IPC Rating: Moderate?

 Plant Assessment Form - Information gathered by Cal-IPC on the impacts, rate of spread, and distribution of invasive plants in California.
 Does not include management information.